Faraday Future: FF ZERO 1

-FF 01

-The FF01 is a planned low-volume halo vehicle.
-The "0" indicates a halo car, and the "1" indicates the first such model.

 FF 91

-The FF91 (F-F-9-1) production model sedan was unveiled in 2017.
+The FF 91 (F-F-Nine-One) production model was unveiled in 2017.
 The "9" indicates a top-of-the-line model, analogous to the Genesis G90 or Volvo S90.
 The "1" indicates the first model in this market segment.
-This large crossover is to have a 0–60 mph time of 2.4s, 130 kWh battery pack, giving a range of 289 mi.
-The rear doors are to be suicide doors, and all four doors would open automatically, like similar Tesla Motors vehicles.
-Also like Teslas, there is a large infotainment screen in the middle of the front dash console.
+This large crossover SUV is to have a 0–60 mph time of 2.4s, 130 kWh battery pack, giving a range of 289 mi.
+The rear doors are to be suicide doors, and all four doors would open automatically.
+There is a large infotainment screen in the middle of the front dash console.
 It would also similarly have a limited autonomous driving mode.
 The FF91 would be equipped with smartphone app car access and key capability and facial recognition door locks.

 In August 2018, the company completed the first pre-production FF91.
 Production was planned to start in Hanford, California, in late 2020.

+The production of the FF 91 officially started March 2023 in Hanford, California.
+Deliveries of the vehicle was scheduled to start late 2023.
+The production version of the vehicle features a tri-motor configuration, providing 783 kW of total power and a 142 kWh battery pack for an estimated 381 miles (613 kilometers) of range under the US EPA standard.
+The pricetag of FF 91 Futurist Alliance is $309,000 US dollars, which is limited to 300 units worldwide.
+As of February 2024, the company announced it had delivered 11 FF 91 2.0 Futurist Alliance models to staff and selected influencers.

+FF 91 2.0 Futurist Alliance

+FF 91 2.0 Futurist Alliance is the first product of Faraday Future.
+The FF 91 2.0 Futurist Alliance has three motors with a maximum output of 1050 hp.
+The electric motor torque output is 1977 Nm and wheel torque is 13285 Nm.
+The 0–60 mph acceleration speed is 2.27 seconds, with a battery pack capacity of 142 kWh, and an EPA-certified range of 381 mile.
+It uses an Nvidia DRIVE Orin and 2 Qualcomm 8155p SoCs, and a Super AP 5G modem.
+In the US, it supports AT&T, Verizon and T-Mobile with an in-car network speed of 10 Gbit/s.
+Additionally, the vehicle has 10+ screens with 100+ inch total display area.
+Deliveries of the electric vehicle were to begin in late 2022, but a delay was made by investor disputes.

 FF 81

-The FF81 was planned to be unveiled in 2018, though that never happened.
-It was planned to be a mid-sized SUV for the Chinese market.
-It is planned to be built in California.
+The FF 81 was planned to be unveiled in 2018, though the expected car never happened.
+It was originally planned to be a mid-sized SUV built in California for the Chinese market.

+In February 2022, Faraday Future signed a manufacturing deal with South Korean company Myoung Shin to build the FF81 in an ex-GM Korea factory, but no further announcements have been forthcoming.